Daci'en Temple: Architecture

 The complex include the following halls: Shanmen, Mahavira Hall, Hall of Four Heavenly Kings, Bell tower, Drum tower, Buddhist Texts Library, Xuanzang Sanzang Hall, Giant Wild Goose Pagoda, Pagodas Forest, etc.

 Giant Wild Goose Pagoda

 The Giant Wild Goose Pagoda, also called the Big Wild Goose Pagoda, the Great Wild Goose Pagoda and Dayan Pagoda.
 Was built by Xuanzang in 652.
 The 63.25 m pagoda has the brick structure with seven stories and four sides of ancient Indian style.
 It has been renovated and redecorated several times since the Tang dynasty (618–907).

 Mahavira Hall

-The Mahavira Hall enshrining statues of Vairocana, Mahavairocana and Sakyamuni.
-The two disciples' statues are placed in front of the statue of Sakyamuni, the older is called Kassapa Buddha and the middle-aged is called Ananda.
+The Mahavira Hall enshrining statues of Vairocana, Mahavairocana and Shakyamuni.
+The two disciples' statues are placed in front of the statue of Shakyamuni, on the east side is Mahākāśyapa and the west side is Ānanda.
 The statues of Eighteen Arhats sitting on the seats before both sides of the gable walls.

 Xuanzang Sanzang Hall

 The Xuanzang Sanzang Hall (玄奘三藏院) enshrines the Sarira of Xuanzang and houses a copper statue of Xuanzang.
 On the walls of the hall painted frescoes depict events from Xuanzang's life.